applandinc/appmap-dotnet/README.md

 Base path; this is where the search for the config file begins and where relative `path` packages are resolved.
 Defaults to where the config file was found, or the current directory.

-#### `APPMAP_CLASSMAP`

-If set and truthy, generate a classmap in the appmap files.
-Currently disabled by default because the vscode extension chokes on classmaps without source location information.

 #### `APPMAP_CONFIG`

 File path.
 Allows using a specific config file.
 By default, `appmap.yml` is searched in the current